Sawnee EMC

 Sawnee EMC (SEMC; founded as Forsyth County EMC) is an electrical generation and transmission cooperative founded in July 1938 and based in Cumming, Georgia.
-As of 2022, Sawnee EMC is the third-largest electric co-op in Georgia and the eighth-largest in the United States, operating 11,982 miles of power lines in seven counties: Cherokee, Dawson, Forsyth, Fulton, Gwinnett, Hall, and Lumpkin.
-It is a member of the National Rural Electric Cooperative Association and Touchstone Energy.
+As of 2022, Sawnee EMC is the third-largest electric co-op in Georgia and the eighth-largest in the United States; as of 2026 it operates 12,656 miles of power lines in seven counties: Cherokee, Dawson, Forsyth, Fulton, Gwinnett, Hall, and Lumpkin.
+Sawnee is a member of the National Rural Electric Cooperative Association and Touchstone Energy.

-Michael Goodroe is the president and CEO of Sawnee EMC.
+As of 2026, Michael Goodroe is the president and CEO of Sawnee EMC.

 History

 After the Rural Electrification Administration was created in 1935, the Forsyth County Electric Membership Corporation was incorporated on July 16, 1938, and the co-op began providing electricity to about 750 homes via 163 miles of power lines on June 22, 1939.
 Forsyth County EMC changed its name to Sawnee EMC in August 1950, taking its name from nearby Sawnee Mountain.
 In 1974, Sawnee EMC was one of the dozens of Georgia-based EMCs that founded Oglethorpe Power, and Sawnee was similarly a founding member of the renewables-focused Green Power EMC in 2001.